-Excello Law Complaints Procedure
+Excello Law Complaints Handling Procedure

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.
-Making a complaint will not affect how we handle your case.

 What will happen next?

 1. We will acknowledge receipt of your complaint within three (3) working days of receiving it and provide you with a copy of this procedure.
 We will also log your complaint centrally.